Rishi-Bidani/local-cloud/README.md

 - [x] View File size
 - [x] Delete Folders
 - [x] Download entire folder(as a zip)
-- [ ] Coloured logging of events (for server console)
+- [x] Coloured logging of events (for server console)
-- [ ] Handle Errors by sending response instead on console
-- [ ] Implement some security features
+- [x] Implement some security features - Restricted access to other files on the system by blocking requests outside the home directory - This has been done for navigation(getting directory content), for downloading files and folders and for deleting files or folders

 <br />